crawdaddie/ylc/README.md

 - closures
 - custom type declarations / type aliases
 - structs
+- import statements (no namespaces yet, symbols are dumped into the calling module)

 # TODOs:
 - [ ] assign result of function calls / instructions to global vars